martijnboers/unaware/README.md

 ### Description
 `unaware` is a program for anonymizing or masking all XML and JSON property values from stdin or filepath.
-It tries to mimick the length and appareance of various data types.
+When masking it tries to mimick the length and appareance of various data types.

 ### Install
 `go build -o unaware cmd/main.go` or see releases